December 31st

 Meaning of the subhAShita:

-Wealth follows truthfulness, fame follows benefaction, knowledge follows practice, intellect follows implementation (action).
+Wealth follows truthfulness; fame follows benefaction; knowledge follows practice; intellect follows implementation (action).

 Commentary:

 Where there is honesty, Goddess Lakṣmī (Goddess of wealth) resides.
 Goddess Lakṣmī is known for her affinity for honesty and cleanliness.
 Where there is no honesty, prosperity might seem to reside tentatively.
-But in the long run, he is certain to end up paying the price, one way or another.
+But in the long run, such a person is certain to end up paying the price, one way or another.
 It is better to let prosperity take its course by being truthful because 'wealth follows honesty'.

 Knowledge is not a ready dish to be served up for the taking.
 It comes only through practicing over and over again.
-Learning and relearning until one has perfected the knowledge, is the only way to go because 'knowledge follows practice'.
+Learning and relearning until one has perfected the knowledge is the only way to go because 'knowledge follows practice'.

 pada vigrahaH: